ankushbharadwaj/UCLA-CS-31/README.md

 # UCLA-CS-31

-CS 31: Introduction to Computer Science I at UCLA, Winter 2019, taken with Professor Stahl.
+This repository consists the implementations of the projects developed during CS 31: Introduction to Computer Science I, taken Winter 2018 with Professor Stahl.